Form Fields

 Compound fields

-.
+A compound field is a form field with type "COMPOUND" and with a valid compoundDefinition.
 Compound fields give the possibility to define certain combinations of fields into a record.

-), this makes for a very powerful and flexible structure.
+As the definition is recursive (compoundDefinition is of type FormFieldsDefinition), this makes for a very powerful and flexible structure.

 {